JoshuaGrams/philtre2d/doc/engine/scene-tree.md

 Give the scene tree a draw order with `scene.init(DrawOrder)`, and add `scene.update()` and `scene.draw()` in `love.update()` and `love.draw()`, respectively.

+> Note: `scene.draw()` is not working correctly with DrawOrder at the moment.
+You need to directly tell the DrawOrder to draw, with a layer-group name or list of layer-group names.

 Other than that, all you need to use the scene tree are `scene.add(object, [parent])`, and `scene.remove(object)`.
 All objects in the scene tree should extend Object.
 The scene tree is dependent on some of Object's properties and methods, particularly `call`, `updateTransform`, and `_to_world`.
 Scene tree will give each object `name`, `path`, and `parent` properties on init.

 Functions